Euro zone yields hit 3-month highs as central bank anxiety holds - Up News Info

 Article content

-Italy’s 10-year yield rose over 5 bps to 0.853%, the highest since end-June.
+Italy’s 10-year yield rose to its highest since end-June and was last up 6 bps at 0.858%.
 French and Dutch 10-year yields rose to similar milestones.

 Though nominal yields have risen this week, the fall in euro area real yields, which strip out the impact of anticipated inflation, has outpaced that rise.